rob-3/website-astro/src/content/blog/the-right-default-branch-name.md

 1. Gitflow has fallen out of favor, for good reasons.
 2. If you really want Gitflow, use `main` for development and `release` for release.

+Putting `develop` as the default branch isn't entirely wrong.
 There are good reasons to make the default branch the development branch.
 GitHub pull requests default to merging into the default branch, and the default branch is displayed and checked out by, well, default.

 However, you should just use `main` for the default branch.
 The development branch is likely the most important and active branch in your repository.